Canada geese in Massachusetts

-Perhaps no sound more clearly evokes an image of wildness than the honking of migrating geese.
+Perhaps no sound more clearly evokes an image of wilderness than the honking of migrating geese.
 Canada geese have passed through Massachusetts on their journeys to and from their arctic breeding grounds for centuries.
-Prior to the 1930's, it was unusual for geese to nest here, yet today in Massachusetts you can find Canada geese any time of the year.
-In fact, in some areas, people feel that there are too many geese!
-Why the change?
+Prior to the 1930s, it was unusual for geese to nest here, yet today in Massachusetts you can find Canada geese any time of the year.
+In fact, in some areas, people feel there are too many geese!

-Canada geese are large birds, averaging 10-14 pounds.
-Among waterfowl (ducks, geese & swans) of North America, Canada geese are second only to swans in size.
+Canada geese are large birds, averaging 10–14 pounds.
+Among waterfowl in North America, Canada geese are second only to swans in size.
 Their long black neck and white cheek markings are particularly distinctive.

-The Canada goose is a grazer.
-Geese form permanent pair bonds, but if one bird dies, the other will seek a new mate in the next breeding season.
-Most Canada geese don't begin nesting until they are three years old.
-Adult females lay 4-6 eggs in a clutch.
-If the clutch is destroyed, geese generally don't re-nest, but with two large birds guarding a nest, the chances of success are good.
-Usually by the time the young are 4-6 weeks old, the broods begin gathering in large flocks.
+Geese form permanent pair bonds, but if one goose dies, the other will seek a new mate in the next breeding season.
+Most Canada geese don’t begin mating until they are three years old.
+Adult females lay 4–6 eggs in a clutch.
+If the clutch is destroyed, geese generally don’t re-nest, but with two large birds guarding a nest, the chances of success are good.
+Usually by the time the young are 4–6 weeks old, the broods begin gathering in large flocks.
 Non-breeders and yearlings form separate flocks.
 By fall, they all gather into one large flock for the winter.
 There are two different populations of Canada geese in Massachusetts.
 The first is the migratory population which passes through in the spring and fall.
 Massachusetts is one of the many resting areas for these migrating birds.
 The second is the resident population: descendants of captive geese used by waterfowl hunters.
 When live decoys were outlawed in the 1930s, many captive birds were released into the wild.
 With no pattern of migration, these geese began nesting.
 In the 1960s and early 1970s, MassWildlife moved geese from the coast into central and western Massachusetts to the applause of both hunters and non-hunters.
 No one imagined the population explosion that followed.
 While MassWildlife has recorded geese living up to 22 years in the wild, 60% of geese live 4 years or less, and only 10% live beyond 8 years.
 Geese in urban areas tend to live twice as long as those in more rural areas.

-STOP FEEDING--Geese concentrate wherever people feed them.
-Feeding encourages birds to stay in areas where they normally wouldn't and build up flock sizes the habitat can't support.
-The food you feed ducks and geese is not their proper diet.
-Feeding makes geese less wary of people and lowers natural winter mortality.
-You may enjoy feeding ducks and geese, but it is in the birds' best interest if you don't.
+Geese (and ducks) concentrate wherever people feed them.
+Feeding encourages birds to stay in one place and build up flock sizes the habitat can’t support.
+Water quality may suffer.
+Feeding makes geese less wary of people.
+It is in the birds’ best interest to stop providing them with food.

-SCARE TACTICS--Putting out flags, tying aluminum pie plates along strings, using scarecrows all may help keep geese away from an area until they learn these objects pose no threat.
+Putting out flags, tying aluminum pie plates along strings, and using scarecrows may help keep geese away from an area until they learn these objects pose no threat.
 Full bodied swan or coyote decoys sometimes work because geese perceive the decoys as threats.
-It's important to move decoys periodically or the geese will realize the decoys aren't real.
-For an active approach, try walking up to the birds then flapping a tablecloth.
-Trained dogs are especially effective but need to be used on a long term basis.
-Costs are a consideration when "hiring" a dog and handler.
+It’s important to move decoys periodically or the geese will realize the decoys aren’t real.
+For an active approach, try walking up to the birds and flap a tablecloth.
+Trained dogs are especially effective.
 Loud noises may also work, but geese can adapt to noise.
-If geese have to spend too much energy avoiding harassment to eat and rest properly, they will go elsewhere.

-BARRIERS- Geese tend to walk to their feeding site from water, and rarely fly up over a fence, especially during the "molting" period (mid-June through mid-July) when they cannot fly.
+Geese walk to their feeding sites from water, and will rarely fly over a fence, especially during the molting period (summer) when the birds are flightless.
 A 3-foot chicken wire fence is an effective barrier.
-Geese like to be able to see around them, which is why you don't see them in the woods or in tall grass fields.
-Therefore, planting a hedge or leaving a wide swatch of uncut weeds between water and mowed grass creates a natural, low maintenance barrier.
+Geese like to be able to see around obstacles, therefore, planting a hedge or leaving a wide swatch of uncut weeds between water and mowed grass creates a natural, low maintenance barrier.